kobinabrandon/kobinabrandon/README.md

 - 🔭 I’m currently working on:
    -  a Streamlit web application that predicts user demand for the City of Chicago's Divvy bike-sharing service.
    -  creating and deploying an exchange rate prediction service as a REST API.
 The purpose of this project is to force me to become familiar with FastAPI.
-   -  creating a service that receives a picture of a mushroom, and identifies its genus, and eventually its species.
+   -  creating a service that identifies the genus (and eventually the species) of a mushroom.
 I'm using this project to force myself to transition to Pytorch and delve deeper into deep learning (I had used Tensorflow before, but Pytorch appeals to me a great deal more).
-I have an eye on learning some of the more "advanced" network types and architectures as my skills (and my courage) grow.
+   -  a language translator which is based on a transformer model built from sratch using Pytorch.

 ### Current Learning Objectives
-- Become more proficient with Pytorch.
-I initially learned to build some networks with Keras in Tensorflow, but I've decided to switch libraries.
-- Learn about some of the more advanced neural network architectures, such as GANs and transformers, and use them to make cool stuff.
+- Learn about some of the more advanced neural network architectures, such as GANs and transformers, and use them to make stuff.
 - Learn about model deployment on AWS and GCP.
 - Start reading deep learning papers.